Hamilton Township, Mercer County, New Jersey: Climate

+According to the Köppen climate classification system, Hamilton Township has a Humid subtropical climate (Dfb).

 Ecology

-According to the A. W. Kuchler U.S. potential natural vegetation types, Hamilton Township, New Jersey would have an Appalachian Oak (104) vegetation type with an Eastern Hardwood Forest (25) vegetation form.
+According to the A. W. Kuchler U.S. potential natural vegetation types, Hamilton Township would have a dominant vegetation type of Appalachian Oak (104) with a dominant vegetation form of Eastern Hardwood Forest (25).

 Notable people

 People who were born in, residents of, or otherwise closely associated with Hamilton Township include: